atsaloli/cicd/01_20-installing-gitlab-ci.md

 ## Setting up your CI/CD infrastructure
 ### Locate the config file for Runner Server

-Runner Server has its own config file, in `/etc/gitlab-runner/config.toml`
+Runner Server has its own config file, `/etc/gitlab-runner/config.toml`.
+The config file is written in TOML, [Tom's Obvious, Minimal Language](https://github.com/toml-lang/toml), which is supposed to be even easier (for humans) than YAML.

-Let's take a look at it.
+Let's look at it:
 ```console
 sudo cat /etc/gitlab-runner/config.toml
 ```